Skip to main content

 An example of a “Treatment Train” for a very complex water treatment.

-An excellent example of a new remediation method for contaminated groundwater is the RemUVe® technology.
+An excellent example of a new groundwater remediation method for contaminated groundwater is the RemUVe® technology.
 The RemUVe technology is based on water purification using UV light from medium pressure lamps combined with extremely accurate doses of hydrogen peroxide (H2O2) which creates an Advanced Oxidation Process (AOP).
 This process degrades substances such as chlorinated solvents, MTBE, pesticides, drug residues, and of course, viruses and bacteria.

 The RemUVe technology stands out compared to other UV-AOP techniques due to the patented reflection system in the UV chamber, resulting in a significant degree of UV energy utilization.
 The method results in less energy consumption compared to other known UV-AOP remediation techniques, as such less cost.